From 5,000 Rupees to Rs 8,700 Crore: How Two Brothers Built a Poultry Empire from Scratch

 Story Of Suguna Foods Private Limited

-In 1986, two brothers from Udumalpet, Tamil Nadu, started Suguna Foods Private Limited in Coimbatore.
+In 1986, two brothers from Udumalpet, Tamil Nadu, B Soundararajan and GB Sundararajan, started Suguna Foods Private Limited in Coimbatore.
 The company initially traded in poultry-related equipment, healthcare products, feed, and chicks.
 However, after three years in the trading business, the brothers realized that many farmers were giving up farming due to the large credit gap in the market.

 You may like to read